 Logged in as

 root, we can create a new user account that will be used to log in from this point forward.
-You can create a new user with the following command (substitute the highlighted word with your username):
+You can create a new user with the following command:

 You'll be asked some questions starting with the password.
 Choose a strong password and fill in any of the optional information after that.
 You can just hit